Gourani/compiler_no_ply/README.md

 Use Python 3.10 or a newer version.
 Required pip packages:
-- ply, pytest, setuptools, graphviz, pathlib
+- sly, pytest, setuptools, graphviz, pathlib

 ### Docker
 Alternatively you can also use Docker & Docker Compose (Docker Engine 19.03.0+) if you don't